naftalic/ddmif/introduction.md

 There are two major categories of quantitative equity portfolio management: active and passive.
 Passive approach, also known as indexing, aims to track a well-known index, such as the S&P 500, and minimize the tracking error.
 Active approach aims to outperform a benchmark or provide an absolute return without any reference to an index.

 Investors can access active or passive portfolios through mutual funds, ETFs, or building their own portfolios.
-Major equity benchmarks for portfolio managers include S&P 500, Russell 3000, Wilshire 5000, NASDAQ-100, and MSCI USA.
+Major equity benchmarks for portfolio managers include [S&P 500](https://en.wikipedia.org/wiki/S%26P_500), [Russell 3000](https://en.wikipedia.org/wiki/Russell_3000_Index), [Wilshire 5000](https://en.wikipedia.org/wiki/Wilshire_5000), [NASDAQ-100](https://en.wikipedia.org/wiki/Nasdaq-100), and MSCI USA.

 Qualitative portfolio managers focus on intangibles and study company fundamentals, while quantitative portfolio managers use mathematical models to predict security returns.
-Famous qualitative portfolio managers include Peter Lynch and Warren Buffett.
+Famous qualitative portfolio managers include [Peter Lynch](https://en.wikipedia.org/wiki/Peter_Lynch) and [Warren Buffett](https://en.wikipedia.org/wiki/Warren_Buffett).
 Quantitative portfolio management is usually associated with large institutions or hedge funds, such as Barclays Global Investors, Goldman Sachs Asset Management, and Parametric Associates.

 # Fundamentals

-What is alpha and why it's important?
+One of the basic concepts in quantitative finance is [Alpha](https://en.wikipedia.org/wiki/Alpha_(finance)).
+Alpha is a metric used in quantitative portfolio management to measure the performance of an investment relative to a benchmark index.
+It represents the excess return of an investment over the return of the benchmark, after adjusting for risk.
+Alpha is important because it helps investors assess the value added by a portfolio manager or investment strategy, and determine whether the manager has generated returns through skill or luck.

 Alpha refers, generaly, to two types of returns:
 - Benchmark Alpha: Return of a portfolio not linked to its benchmark's risk or market portfolio's risk.
 Formula: $r_P = α + βr_B + ϵ$.